sushiswap/sushi-docs/docs/Tutorials/How to Place a Limit Order.md

 ![](/img/tutimg/htpalo/htpalo2.png)

 After you have deposited tokens into the BentoBox, you can place your limit order.
-In the two images below, the user first clicks the ‘Current’ button to determine the market price, and in the second image, he lowers the price in the bottom price box to the desired price.
+In the two images below, the user first clicks the _Current_ button to determine the market price, and in the second image, they lower the price in the bottom price box to the desired price.

 ![](/img/tutimg/htpalo/htpalo3.png)
 ![](/img/tutimg/htpalo/htpalo4.png)

-When you click ‘Review Limit Order,’ you will be prompted with a pop up message, asking you to confirm the limit order.
-After you confirm on the pop up, you will be asked to sign the transaction on your digital wallet.
-This is a gasless signature.
+When you click _Review Limit Order,_ you will be prompted with a pop up message asking you to confirm the limit order.
+After you confirm on the pop up, you will be asked to sign the transaction on your digital wallet; this is a gasless signature.

 ![](/img/tutimg/htpalo/htpalo5.png)

 ![](/img/tutimg/htpalo/htpalo6.png)

-If you then click ‘My Orders’ in the upper right hand of the swapper box, you will see your open orders, as in the left image below.
+If you then click _My Orders_ in the upper right hand of the swapper box, you will see your open orders, as in the left image below.
 Once the price is in the desired range, limit orders on SushiSwap may take 3-5 minutes to execute.
 Once the order has executed, you will see your order in your order history, as in the right image below.

 ![](/img/tutimg/htpalo/htpalo7.png)